-Mill with a capacity of 6.0 Gold concentrate is produced after processing and delivered to third party smelters.
+Ore processing facility processing capacity (tpd) Description Mill with a capacity of 6,000 tpd 6,000 Gold concentrate is produced after processing and delivered to third party smelters.
 Such ore processing plant is leased from Dahedong, a minority shareholder of Yantai Zhongjia and a connected person of our Company.
-Since we funded the costs of construction of such processing plant,
+Since we funded the costs of construction of such processing plant, there was no rental payable for such lease.